stvnsok/flock-python-1531/src/assumptions.md

     - the argument of is_public is an true or false so 1 or 0
     - channel names can have no characters ''
     - channel names don't need to be unique
-    - channels can be created with no registered users